jlin27/0x-docs-beta/docs/developer-resources/glossary.md

 #### RFQM

 Previously stood for "RFQ - Maker", but now RFQM stands for "RFQ - Metatransaction".
-In the case of Metatransactions, 0x will submit the transaction to chain, paying the gas cost.&#x20;
+In the case of Metatransactions, 0x will submit the transaction to chain, paying the gas cost.

 ### Slippage

 The price difference between when a transaction is submitted and when the transaction is confirmed on the blockchain.

-This occurs because AMMs price their assets along bonding curves that are a function of the size of the relative amounts of each asset, and this price can change if the relative trade size is large. \
+This occurs because AMMs price their assets along bonding curves that are a function of the size of the relative amounts of each asset, and this price can change if the relative trade size is large.

 ### Smart Order Routing

 The 0x API helps users get the best price on their swap via Smart Order Routing splits a fill up up across the different sources to maximize the overall return on your swap.
-Checkout [this article ](https://blog.0xproject.com/0x-apis-smart-order-routing-7af0195515e5)for details on how it works.&#x20;
+Checkout [this article ](https://blog.0xproject.com/0x-apis-smart-order-routing-7af0195515e5)for details on how it works.

 ### Taker

 This is the Demand side of the the ecosystem.
 Takers fill 0x orders by agreeing to trade their asset for the Maker's asset; in other words, _consume the 0x liquidity_.
-Examples of Takers include Metamask, Coinbase, Zapper, dydx, Matcha, etc. &#x20;
+Examples of Takers include Metamask, Coinbase, Zapper, dydx, Matcha, etc.

-****